 Prevention and Treatment

 Due to the prevalence of these worms in our pets, we have developed “strategic de-worming” protocols as a means to help protect both people and pets.
 Starting with puppies and kittens, we routinely administer de-worming medication.
-In addition, we urge pet owners to use Bravecto, a heartworm prevention product, that contains medication to control these intestinal parasites.
+In addition, we urge pet owners to use Bravecto, a flea and tick prevention product, that helps to control these intestinal parasites.
 Both dogs and cats require year-round protection.

 Parents should teach children to wash their hands after playing with the pets or playing in the yard where pets defecate.
 Since the eggs are microscopic, you won’t see any evidence on the kid’s hands, but a thorough washing will help insure these parasites won’t end up infecting your children.

 It’s also a good idea to check your pet’s stool sample routinely.
 The short life cycle of these parasites means that a severe infestation can occur quickly.
 Also, many other parasitic worms and protozoans pose some danger to our pets, and these can all be found with a routine fecal sample.
 We do a stool sample test twice a year for our patients’ wellness exams.
 We also administer a de-wormer twice a year, to kill any parasite that may be lurking.